tidy-finance/website/docs/41_option_pricing_via_machine_learning.md

   fit(data = training(split))
 ```

 Once you are familiar with the `tidymodel` workflow, it is a piece of cake to fit other models from the `parsnip` family.
 For instance, the model below initializes a random forest with 50 trees contained in the ensemble where we require at least 20 observations in a node.
+The random forests are trained using the package `ranger`, which is required to be installed in order to run the code below (loading the package as we do above is not necessary, however, provides a transparent overview of the required packages for the session).

 ```r